FACTBOX-Europe's plans to vaccinate against COVID-19 | Health

 Following are plans for the European rollout.
 SWITZERLAND

-The French programme would start off with the most vulnerable members of the population, such as the elderly, Veran added.
-AUSTRIA/SPAIN/BULGARIA

-Austria, Spain and Bulgaria have also announced plans to start to vaccinate citizens two days after Christmas.
-HUNGARY
+AUSTRIA/SPAIN/BULGARIA Austria, Spain and Bulgaria have also announced plans to start to vaccinate citizens two days after Christmas.

-Prime Minister Viktor Orban has said he expects vaccinations to start on Dec.
+HUNGARY Prime Minister Viktor Orban has said he expects vaccinations to start on Dec.
 27 or Dec.
 28, adding that the country's first vaccine shipment will be enough to inoculate about 35,000 people.

-NETHERLANDS
+NETHERLANDS The Netherlands will begin inoculations on Jan.
+8, health minister Hugo de Jonge said last week.

 - READ MORE ON: